MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-creating-a-code-snippet.md

 You can provide two types of replacements: literals and objects.

-- Use the [Literal element](code-snippets-schema-reference.md#literal-element) to identify a replacement for a piece of code that's entirely contained within the snippet but can be customized after it's inserted into the code.
-For example a string or numeric value.
+- Use the [Literal](code-snippets-schema-reference.md#literal-element) element to identify a replacement for a piece of code entirely contained within the snippet that be customized after being inserted into the code.
+For example, a string or numeric value.

-- Use the [Object element](code-snippets-schema-reference.md#object-element) to identify an item that's required by the code snippet but is probably defined outside of the snippet itself.
+- Use the [Object](code-snippets-schema-reference.md#object-element) element to identify an item that the code snippet requires but is probably defined outside of the snippet itself.
 For example, an object instance or a control.

 You can use a `Literal` element in the *SquareRoot.snippet* file to help users easily change the number to calculate the square root of.